Ionic equations

 Solution

-a) Balance the atoms other than O and H, then O … finally H
+a) Balance other atoms apart from O and H, then balance O and finally balance the H

 b) Balance the charges by adding electrons to the left side for reduction half-equation (gain) and to the right side for oxidation half-equation (loss).